Paper & Tea

 Paper & Tea 2022 Advent Day 16: Emerald Earl

-I really enjoy the bergamot/EG flavour from P&T and was quite excited to see it again here.
-While this is a lovely tea, and most likely a real winner for green tea lovers, the green tea base came through just behind the bergamot and wasn’t my favourite.
-There was a definite grassiness that sadly I’m not a fan of.
-Nonetheless, I finished the entire cuppa and did enjoy it.
+I really enjoy the bergamot/EG flavour from P&T and was quite excited to see it here.
+While this is a lovely tea, the green tea base came through just behind the bergamot and wasn’t my favourite.
+There was a definite grassiness that I’m not a fan of.
+Nonetheless, I finished the entire cup and did enjoy it.

 2023 sipdown no. 72

 Freshly steeped, this smells summer sweet, like fresh nectar from a flower.
-However, as the tea cools, it just doesn’t sit quite right with me — that sweetness borders on cloying (as much as a completely unflavoured tea can) — I’m being quite picky here, but this one steeps up either perfectly, or in this weird way that doesn’t agree with me.
+However, as the tea cools, it just doesn’t sit quite right with me — that sweetness borders on cloying (as much as a completely unflavoured tea can) — I’m being quite picky here, but this one steeps up either perfectly, or in this weird way.
 I do think there’s something to be said for drinking this as soon as it’s at a drinkable temperature (as hot/warm as possible).

 Preparation